 - While the cookies are chilling, preheat your oven to 350°F.

-- Bake for 9-11 minutes or until the edges are set and just starting to brown.
+- Bake for 9-11 minutes or until the edges are set.
 Bake on the middle rack of the oven and rotate the pan halfway through baking for the best results.

 - Let the cookies cool on the baking sheet for 2-3 minutes, then remove and let them finish cooling on a cooling rack.

-- Let the cookies cool completely before decorating.
+- Let the hazelnut cookies cool completely before decorating.

-- Dip the cookies ⅓ of the way (or more, you do you) into the melted chocolate or drizzle with chocolate and place back on the cooling rack.
-Sprinkle with chopped hazelnuts before the chocolate cools and hardens.
+- Dip the cookies halfway (or more, you do you) into the melted dark chocolate and place back on the cooling rack.
+Sprinkle with crushed hazelnuts before the chocolate cools and hardens.

-- Let the chocolate harden completely before removing from the cooling rack.
+- Let the chocolate harden completely on the cookies before storing.

 Notes